Tayherb/RH3TD/README.md

-BAsic site deployment on Cloudflare.
+Basic site deployment on Cloudflare.